-Apple updated the MacBook Pro line in late 2016, utilizing essentially the same silver aluminum chassis and elegant but conservative design.
-It’s thinner than ever and its display is more modern with smaller bezels.
+The last design change to the MacBook Pro 13 occurred in late 2016, with Apple utilizing essentially the same silver aluminum chassis and elegant but conservative design, though opting for a thinner profile.
+It’s now thinner than ever, and its display is more modern with smaller bezels.
 Thus, the MacBook Pro still looks good in any environment, and you’ll be happy with Apple’s usual attention to detail, overall fit and finish, and granite-like solidity.

 Lenovo offers a few display options with the ThinkPad X1 Carbon.
-The entry-level model is a Full HD (1,920 x 1,080 or 157 PPI) panel that offers better-than-average color gamut and accuracy and good contrast.
+The entry-level model is a full HD (1,920 x 1,080 or 157 PPI) panel that offers a better-than-average color gamut with accuracy and good contrast.
 Only its relatively low brightness holds it back, although its anti-glare coating helps it overcome bright ambient lighting.
-There’s also an extremely bright (500 nit) UHD (3,840 x 2,160) panel that supports Dolby Vision high-dynamic range (HDR).
+There’s also an extremely bright (500 nit) 4K (3,840 x 2,160) panel that supports Dolby Vision high-dynamic range (HDR).
 However, this last option absolutely destroys your battery life.

 Keyboard, mouse, and pen

 When it comes to input options, people tend to either love or hate what Apple has done with the MacBook Pro in deference to ultimate thinness.
 There was a time, for example, when MacBook keyboards were considered exemplars of typing perfection.
 Today, Apple has opted for a more modern “butterfly” key mechanism that’s very clicky (and loud) but also suffers from very short travel.
 The touchpad is huge, which is a plus, and famously is the best touchpad you’ll find on a laptop.